innercoder78/shadow-slave-monitor/README.md

 # SHADOW SLAVE NEW CHAPTER MONITOR

-A small automated monitor that checks for new chapters of the web novel *Shadow Slave* and sends a notification to your phone when they become available.
+A small automated monitor that checks for new chapters of the web novel *Shadow Slave* (but could easily be mofified to work with any other web novel) and sends a notification to your phone when they become available.

 I find it much better than repeatedly refreshing several websites whenever new chapters are expected.